HydraMeshnet/developer-portal/usecases/movie_theater.md

-# Use Case 3: Transferable Tickets
+# Use Case 3: Non-Personalized Tickets

-TBD: everything below is TBD.

 ## Scenario

 1. User goes to the government office to get a digitalized ID card, meaning the user gets a digital proof about their name, address, photo, etc.
 This step is needed only once and can be used for any number of tickets or other use cases afterwards.
-1. User goes to the movie theater (maybe days before the movie is shown) to buy a ticket for a movie for mature audiences.
-In exchange, the user receives a digital proof of ticket ownership.
+1. User goes to the movie theater (days before the movie is shown) to buy a ticket for a movie for mature audiences.
+In exchange, the user receives a digital proof of ticket purchase.
+1. On the day of the movie User gets sick and he asks his friends on social media if anyone can use his ticket as he cannot go.
+1. Friend says "sure I'd like to see that movie.
+Also, I'm free today evening.
+Please give me the ticket".
+**Note:** we suppose that Friend already did step 1 too, so they have an age-over proof.
-1. User goes to the movie theater with
+1. Friend goes to the movie theater with
-   - a proof of ticket ownership
+   - a proof of ticket purchase
    - a proof of DID control and age-over claim
 1. The inspector at the gate validates both and decides if the user can enter or not.
+During this process the inspector also invalidates the ticket in the movie's database for further entries (or reduces the number of allowed entries on a season ticket).

 ### Participants

+- User
+- Friend
 - Clerk (delegate of the Government Office)
   - Witness for digital ID
 - Government Office